drunomics/lupus-localdev/README.md

 ## Features

  * Runs a central traefik reverse proxy and binds it to localhost, such that multiple projects can be run at the same time.
+It's dashboard is available at http://traefik.localdev.space

  * Provides some useful bash aliases and short-cuts, see "Provided commands" below.